thegeekyb0y/sklearn-cheat/README.md

 model.fit(X_train, y_train)
 ```

+### LinearSVC
-- **LinearSVC**: A linear Support Vector Classifier optimized for large datasets.
+A linear Support Vector Classifier optimized for large datasets.
 It is particularly useful for high-dimensional data and works well when the classes are linearly separable.
 ``` python
 from sklearn.svm import LinearSVC from sklearn.model_selection import train_test_split